iamnasib/RAG-AI-Project---Video-Transcription---LLM-Integration/readme.md

 - **First Run**: Type `0` to generate embeddings from the `newJsons/` folder
 - **Chunking Strategy**: Original chunks from Whisper are small; merging 5 chunks at a time creates more meaningful context for the LLM

+- **Local LLMs (Olama)**: Ensure `Olama` is installed and configured on your machine.
+Olama provides a simple local server for running supported models; follow Olama's installation instructions for your OS.
+- **Required models**: When running local models for embeddings or generation, make sure required models (for example, the BG embedding model) are downloaded and available to Olama or your chosen local runtime.
+If you do not have these models installed, use the hosted OpenAI APIs instead.

 ## Course

 Last project in my Data Science course by Code with Harry to complete the course.